Kushal-gowda01/Ecommerce-Follow-Along/README.md

 Set up a responsive grid layout to display multiple product cards neatly.
 Ensured the layout adapts to different screen sizes for a better user experience. done

+---

+## MILESTONE 9:-
+Design the product from.